 Parole Case Special Attention

-At any time during the offender’s parole supervision, the Committee on Parole may review his/her case.
+At any time during the offender’s parole supervision, the Parole Board may review their case.
 The review may be the result of recommendations from parole agents, a request from the offender, or occasionally from an outside source.
-In any case, new information must be presented which has not been considered at the last review of the Committee.
+In any case, new information must be presented which has not been considered at the last review of the Parole Board.
 This type of review can be either an administrative review of the file or a personal appearance hearing.

 Act 714 of the 2012 Legislative Session, which became effective August 1, 2012, merged the duties, functions, and powers of the Board of Pardons with that of the Board of Parole, creating a Committee on Parole.
 Act 714 also expanded the membership of the Board of Pardons from five members to seven, with the additional two members serving at-large only on the Committee on Parole and who do not serve as a member of the Board of Pardons.

 All members of the Board are appointed by the governor and are subject to confirmation by the Louisiana Senate.
 There are five members of the Board of Pardons.
 The Committee on Parole, a committee within the Board of Pardons, is composed of the five members of the Board of Pardons, and two at-large members appointed by the governor.
 The at-large members serve only as members of the Committee on Parole and do not serve as members of the Board of Pardons.

 In addition to the appointed members, there is an ex-officio member of the Board.
 The warden, or in his absence the deputy warden, of the correctional facility in which the offender is incarcerated serves as the ex-officio member.
 The ex-officio member is not a voting member nor is he counted for the purposes of the members necessary to take Board action.